-We Are the Youth is a photographic journalism project chronicling the individual stories of lesbian, gay, bisexual and transgender youth in the United States.
-Through photographic portraits and “as told to” interviews in the participants’ own voices, We Are the Youth captures the incredible diversity and uniqueness among the LGBT youth population.
-We Are the Youth addresses the lack of visibility of LGBT young people by providing a space to share stories in an honest and respectful way.
+We Are the Youth is an ongoing photographic journalism project chronicling the individual stories of lesbian, gay, bisexual, transgender and queer youth in the United States.
+Through photographic portraits and “as told to” interviews in the participants’ own voices, We Are the Youth captures the incredible diversity and uniqueness among the LGBTQ youth population.
+We Are the Youth addresses the lack of visibility of LGBTQ young people by providing a space to share stories in an honest and respectful way.
 As We Are the Youth expands, we aim to be even more geographically diverse.

-Since June 2010, We Are the Youth has profiled more than 75 young people across the United States.
-We Are the Youth profiles have been displayed at the Brooklyn Museum, the Leslie-Lohman Museum of Gay and Lesbian Art, the Fresh Fruit Festival and the GenderReel Festival, and have been featured in media including The British Journal of Photography, Change.org, Buzzfeed and The Huffington Post.
-We Are the Youth is an endorsing organization of the Make it Better Project and a member of the Coalition for Queer Youth.
+Since June 2010, We Are the Youth has profiled more than 80 young people across the United States.
+We Are the Youth work has been displayed at the Brooklyn Museum, the Leslie-Lohman Museum of Gay and Lesbian Art and the Silver Eye Center for Photography.
+We Are the Youth has been featured in media including The British Journal of Photography, The Huffington Post and Buzzfeed.
+Check out our Press page for more news clippings.

 WHO WE ARE:

 We Are the Youth was created by Laurel Golio and Diana Scholl, childhood friends and Brooklyn-based artists.
-Diana and Laurel were named to the Daily Dot’s list of Top 10 Online LGBT Activists in 2012 and included in GO Magazine’s 100 Women We Love list in 2013.
+Diana and Laurel were named to the Daily Dot’s list of Top 10 Online LGBT Activists in 2012 and included in the GO Magazine’s 100 Women We Love list in 2013.
 Diana and Laurel have lectured nationally and are available for exhibition opportunities, artist talks and school visits.
 View a list of talks and exhibits here, and email firstname.lastname@example.org for further information.

 We’ve thought about the issue of language A LOT, vacillating between “queer,” “LGBT,” and other acronyms.
 While the term “LGBT” isn’t as inclusive as we would like, we try to use language that is accessible and understandable to people everywhere.
 However, we use LGBT as an umbrella term.
 Anyone who doesn’t identify as 100% straight or cisgendered, is welcome to be profiled by We Are the Youth.